 Since 2015, MENTOR Vermont has formalized and expanded collaborative partnerships between mentoring programs to allow mentor matches to transition from one program to another, so that mentor matches do not end simply because a young person moves or ages out of a program.

 The more than 100 youth mentoring programs in the Initiative currently support around 1,800 one-to-one mentor matches, with more than 90% of youth served living in poverty.
 While these programs are providing invaluable services, given the large number of at-risk youth who are not being mentored, there is a critical need to establish new programs and increase the capacity of existing programs.

-In 2018-2019, MENTOR Vermont will continue to support the growth of school-based mentoring programs in three school districts that previously supported mentoring only through middle school.
+In 2019-2020, MENTOR Vermont is continuing to support the growth of mentoring programs in three school districts that previously supported mentoring only through middle school.
 MENTOR Vermont is also looking to increase the capacity of community-based mentoring programs that support youth through adolescence.
 Additionally, MENTOR Vermont will work with all partner agencies to facilitate transitioning of mentor matches between programs, and the growth of all existing mentoring programs that serve middle and high school students.
 Lastly, MENTOR Vermont is exploring the possibility of launching new programs in underserved areas of the state.

 Additionally, MENTOR Vermont will continue to develop and enhance resources for mentors to help address the post-secondary gap.
 In collaboration with Careers CLiC and other stakeholders in Vermont, MENTOR Vermont is developing a Career and College Resource Guide for mentors to help them better support their teenage mentees in exploring their education and career options while setting goals for life after high school.